-This post contains Amazon affiliate links.
-I earn a small commission each time someone makes a purchase through one of my affiliate links, which helps to support The Primary Brain blog.Written on December 4th, 2017 by Laurin Brainard
+This post may contain Amazon affiliate links.
+I earn a small commission each time someone makes a purchase through one of my affiliate links, which helps to support The Primary Brain blog.
+As always, I only recommend products that I love and all ideas shared are my own.Written on December 4th, 2017 by Laurin Brainard